Citrix Virtual Apps published apps and desktops

 - Applications are delivered virtually and display seamlessly in high definition on user devices.

 - Depending on profile settings, user changes are saved when the user’s application session ends.
 Otherwise, the changes are deleted.

 - Application processing takes place on hosting machines, rather than on the user devices.
 The hosting machine can be a physical or a virtual machine.

 - Applications and desktops reside on a server OS machine.

-- Machines from Machine Catalogs are organized into Delivery Groups that deliver the same set of applications to groups of users.
+- Machines from catalogs are organized into Delivery Groups that deliver the same set of applications to groups of users.

-- Server OS machines support Delivery Groups that host either desktops or applications, or both.
+- Server OS machines support Delivery Groups that host desktops, applications, or both.